Kairum-Labs/should/README.md

 // Expected string to contain 'world', but it was not found
 // Substring   : 'world'
 // Actual   : 'Hello, World!'
-// Note: Case mismatch detected (use should.IgnoreCase() if intended)
+// Note: Case mismatch detected (use should.WithIgnoreCase() if intended)

 // Case-insensitive option
-should.ContainSubstring(t, "Hello, World!", "world", should.IgnoreCase())
+should.ContainSubstring(t, "Hello, World!", "world", should.WithIgnoreCase())

 // Typo detection for short substrings (≤20 characters) should.ContainSubstring(t, "Hello, beautiful world!", "beatiful")